sheenest/Data-Analysis-of-Racial-and-Demographic-Trends-of-High-School-Education-in-California-United-States/README.md

 ![Dropout Rates across different Demographics in Plumas County from 2017-2022](images/Dropout%20Rates%20across%20different%20Demographics%20in%20Plumas%20County%20from%202017-2022.png)
 _Dropout Rates across different Demographics in Plumas County from 2017-2022_

-From the charts, it can be observed that Homeless(SH) students had the highest dropout rates for all 5 counties except for Nevada in 2022.
-It was interesting to see that for Nevada County, the top 3 Demogrphic Groups in Dropout Rates are Enligsh Learners(SE), Socioeconimically Disadvanteged (SS) and Foster (SF).
+From the charts, it can be observed that Homeless students had the highest dropout rates for all 5 counties except for Nevada in 2022.
+It was interesting to see that for Nevada County, the top 3 Demogrphic Groups in Dropout Rates are Enligsh Learners, Socioeconimically Disadvanteged and Foster.
 It also important and worrying to note that the Dropout Rates for English Learners in Nevada County were the highest among all other Demographics and Counties in the 5 Counties.

 Another interesting observation was that unlike the other Counties, the Droprates of Inyo County varied consistently among the various Demographic Subgroups through the whole period from 2016-2017 to 2021-2022.

 **Question 5: For the Top 5 Countries with the highest Dropout rates in 2022, which County had the highest Proportion of Students who are still enrolled after Senior Year and which County had the lowest graduation rate?**

 _Methodology_
 1. Create a pivot table from the data on a seperate sheet, named as 2022 GDE (stands for Graduation, Dropout and Enrolment).
 This sheet is created in [ACGR](https://docs.google.com/spreadsheets/d/1zc8FEzi5wkwPSBJD1SgmVf1vp_lN6pdns5f7aXnaASc/edit?usp=sharing).
 The settings of the Pivot Table are set as such:
    *  Rows: CountyName